Legal Studies/Paralegal Post-Baccalaureate - Technical Diploma

 - 10110162 International Law & Immigration 3

-- Curriculum Note: The American Bar Association (ABA) requires each learner to take a minimum of four legal specialty courses in a live, synchronous "real time" format (face-to-face).
+- Curriculum Note: The American Bar Association (ABA) requires each learner to take a minimum of 135 hours (9 credits) of legal specialty courses in a live, synchronous "real time" format.
+In Person and online live classroom hours count toward this requirement.
+Fully online, asychronous classroom hours do not count toward this requirement.

 - + A grade of "C" or better must be achieved in 10-110-101 Paralegal Intro/Legal Ethics in order to continue enrollment beyond the first term in any 10-110-xxx course for which 10-110-101 is designated as a co-requisite.